usgs/earthquake-ted/map_funcs_readme.md

     python -c 'from map_funcs import map_event_vs_detection; map_event_vs_detection(detectionID, "eventID")'

-All mapping functions will produce maps with the Cartopy terrain basemap as their default, but you can tell them to produce a Blue Marble image by adding "satellite" the last function argument.
+All mapping functions will produce maps with the terrain basemap as their default, but you can tell them to produce a Blue Marble image by adding "satellite" the last function argument.
 For example:

     python -c 'from map_funcs import map_detection; map_detection(detectionID, "satellite")

+All maps will be saved to a map folder within the directory where the command was run, inside of a subfolder named after the detection ID the map was created for (for example, ~/tedapp/map/3127/).